OmMistry25/OmMistry25.github.io/_posts/2024-09-28-notifications.md

 ---

 Notifications have emerged as a critical tool for startups aiming to drive user engagement, retention, and revenue growth.
 When executed strategically, they can serve as a direct communication channel to nurture customers, amplify product value, and accelerate business scaling.
-This report synthesizes insights from 46 sources to outline actionable strategies for startups to harness notifications effectively during their initial growth phases.
+This report synthesizes insights to outline actionable strategies for startups to harness notifications effectively during their initial growth phases.

 ---